-A large genus of at least 250 species of annuals, perennials, and shrubs from Central and South America, as well as the southeastern U.S. They are grown for their tubular, irregularly shaped flowers which have a long blooming season.
+A large genus of at least 250 species of annuals, perennials, and shrubs from Central and South America, as well as the southeastern United States.
+They are grown for their tubular, irregularly shaped flowers, which have a long blooming season.
 Cuphea can be grown as annuals where not hardy.
 Use as bedding or in a border.

-PropagationStart from seed indoors at 55-61°F in early spring or sow in the garden in late spring.
+PropagationStart from seed indoors at 55 to 61°F in early spring, or sow in the garden in late spring.
 Perennials may be propagated by division or cuttings in late spring using bottom heat.

 ProblemsRoot rot, stem galls, dieback, powdery mildew, and leaf spots are fairly common.
 Whiteflies and aphids can also be problems.